2009–10 in English football: August 2009

 5 August: Sunderland paid a club record £10 million for England and Tottenham Hotspur striker Darren Bent.
 Liverpool sold Spanish midfielder Xabi Alonso to Real Madrid for £30 million.

-12 August: England came back from 2–0 down to draw 2–2 against Netherlands in Amsterdam thanks to two goals made by Jermain Defoe.
+12 August: England came back from 2–0 down to draw 2–2 against Netherlands in Amsterdam thanks to two goals by Jermain Defoe.

 14 August: Bryan Gunn became the first managerial casualty of the season when his contract was terminated by Norwich City of League One.

 15 August: The new Premier League season kicks off, with the highlight of the opening day coming at Goodison Park where Arsenal trounce Everton 6–1 in the biggest opening day victory at this level for 15 years.
 Burnley's returned to the top flight after 33 years away began on a low note when an own goal by Stephen Jordan contributed to a 2–0 defeat against Stoke City.

 19 August: Burnley achieved a shocking 1–0 home win over Manchester United, with the only goal of the match coming from veteran striker Robbie Blake.

 23 August: The highlight of the second weekend of the Premier League season came when Burnley achieves another shocking 1–0 win, this time over Everton after French striker Louis Saha missed a penalty.

 25 August: Some of the worst scenes of football hooliganism in years are witnessed in West Ham United's 3–1 home win over Millwall in the League Cup second round.
 Fans invaded the pitch twice and there was widespread violence in the stands and the streets surrounding Upton Park, including an incident in which a man suffered stab wounds.
 Manchester City pays £22 million for Everton and England defender Joleon Lescott.

 27 August: Tottenham Hotspur manager Harry Redknapp suggested West Ham and Millwall should never be allowed to play each other in a cup competition again.

 31 August: The first month of the Premier League season ended with Chelsea as leaders, level on 12 points with second-placed Tottenham Hotspur.
 Defending champions Manchester United are third, with underdogs Stoke City standing fourth after a strong start to the season.

 September 2009

 1 September: Everton signed Dutch defender Johnny Heitinga from Atlético Madrid for £6 million.

 9 September: England secured qualification for the 2010 FIFA World Cup after a 5–1 win over Croatia at Wembley Stadium.

 20 September: The Manchester derby at Old Trafford produced one of the most thrilling matches of the season as United defeated Manchester City 4–3 thanks to a stoppage time winner by Michael Owen.

-30 September: Manchester United and Chelsea are levels on 18 points at the top of the Premier League, three points ahead of their nearest rivals Liverpool and Tottenham Hotspur.
+30 September: Manchester United and Chelsea are level on 18 points at the top of the Premier League, three points ahead of their nearest rivals Liverpool and Tottenham Hotspur.
 Arsenal and Manchester City complete the top six.
 Portsmouth are bottom of the table after starting the season with a record seven consecutive defeats, joined in the relegation zone by West Ham United and Hull City.